John Wesley's self-examination questions

 How Can John Wesley's Influence Be Seen in Christianity Today?

-importance of personal faith, justification by faith, and the pursuit of holiness.
-His teachings on
+- Doctrinal Emphasis: Wesley emphasized the importance of personal faith, justification by faith, and the pursuit of holiness.
+His theological perspective, often referred to as "Wesleyan theology," continues to shape the beliefs of many

-on personal conversion played a significant role in the revival movements of the 18th century,
+- Revivalism: Wesley's preaching style and emphasis on personal conversion played a significant role in the revival movements in Britain and the USA of the 18th century.
+His open-air preaching and fervent evangelism led to the conversion

-serving the poor and advocating for justice.
+serving the poor and advocating for social justice continues to influence many Christian churches today.

 particularly in the British colonies.